Why magnetic monopole becomes dyon in topological insulators

-Then an interdisciplinary question between particle and condensed matter physics arises: ``What will happen to a magnetic monopole when we put it inside a topological insulator?''
-If the prediction in Ref.~\cite{Witten:1979ey} is correct, it will become a dyon with a half-integral electric charge.
-See Refs.~\cite{Qi:2008ew,Sasaki_2014,Zirnstein2020TopologicalME} for macroscopic understanding of the Witten effect in the condensed matter physics.
-In this work, we try to microscopically understand the mechanism how the electric charge is captured by the monopole.
-Although the $\theta$ term added in the Maxwell theory hardly tells about the origin of the electric charge, it is almost obvious that the electron is the only candidate inside condensed matter.
-Then the issues we should address are to clarify 1) how a monopole can capture an electron state, 2) why this does not happen in normal insulators, and 3) why the charge is not an integer but a half integer.
+Then an interdisciplinary question between particle and condensed-matter physics arises: what will happen to a magnetic monopole when it is put inside a topological insulator?
+According to the prediction in Ref.~\cite{Witten:1979ey}, it will become a dyon with a half-integral electric charge.
+A macroscopic understanding of the Witten effect in condensed-matter physics was reported in Refs.~\cite{Qi:2008ew,Sasaki_2014,Zirnstein2020TopologicalME}.
+In this work, we aim to provide a microscopic understanding of the mechanism behind the capture of the electric charge by the monopole.
+While it is difficult to identify the origin of the electric charge from the $\theta$ term added in the Maxwell theory, it is almost obvious that the electron is the only candidate inside condensed-matter.
+Then we should address the following issues: 1) how a monopole can capture an electron state, 2) why this phenomenon does not occur in normal insulators, and 3) why the charge is not an integer but a half-integer.

-In this work, we solve the Dirac equation in the presence of a monopole both analytically in continuum and numerically on a lattice.
-We also investigate a vortex in a two-dimensional topological insulator, which is also known to capture a half-integral charge \cite{Lee:2019rfb,Hou:2006qc}.
-As we will see below, the microscopic mechanism for their electron capture is exactly the same.
-In our analysis, we introduce the Wilson term in the Dirac operator, to manifestly distinguish the normal and topological insulators and to eliminate UV divergence near the monopole/vortex.
-We also smear the magnetic charge/flux distribution in a finite range with a radius $r_1$ to carefully investigate the origin of the nontrivial boundary condition at the singularity of the gauge fields.
-Our computation is, therefore, UV finite everywhere, so that we can safely take the $r_1\to 0$ limit without any ambiguity.
+In this study, we solve the Dirac equation in the presence of a monopole both analytically in continuum and numerically on a lattice.
+Additionally, we investigate a vortex in a two-dimensional topological insulator, which also captures a half-integral charge \cite{Hou:2006qc,Mesaros:2012hu,Lee:2019rfb}, and we find that the microscopic mechanism of the electron capture is the same for both cases.
+To distinguish between normal and topological insulators and to eliminate UV divergence near the monopole/vortex, we introduce the Wilson term in the Dirac operator.
+We also smear the magnetic charge/flux distribution in a range of a finite radius $r_1$ to study the origin of the nontrivial boundary condition \cite{deResende:2017hxw} at the singularity of the gauge fields.
+Our computation is UV finite everywhere, allowing us to safely take the $r_1\to 0$ limit without any ambiguity.